-The mean family size desires in 1964 and 1968 are given in Table 1.
-At both points in time, Protestants and Jewish means are equal and Catholics exceed both.
-All groups decline somewhat from 1964 to 1968 with the greatest decline shown by Catholics.
-The general decline is, probably, in large part attributable to a "maturation effect" paralleling previous work hypothesizing a decline in fertility desires during the pre-marital and early marital years (Rainwater, 1960, p.24-25).
-The somewhat larger Catholic decline is, probably, in part due to the decline in the level of characteristics favoring high fertility desires (particularly religiosity) and in part to other causes discussed elsewhere (Cohen and Ritterband, 1976).
+The family size desires means in 1964 and 1968 are given in Table 2, part A. At both points in time, Protestant and Jewish means are equal and those of Catholics exceed both.
+All groups decline somewhat from 1964 to 1968 with the greatest decline shown by the Catholics.
+The general decline is, probably, in large part attributable to a "maturation effect," paralleling previous work that hypothesized a decline in fertility desires during the premarital and early marital years (Rainwater, 1960, pp. 24-25).
+The somewhat larger Catholic decline is, probably, in part due to the decline in the level of characteristics favoring high-fertility desires (particularly religiosity) and, in part, to other causes discussed elsewhere (Cohen and Ritterband, 1976).